mbiegel1/cmsc447_hw1_final/README.md

 Enter the following command to run the application: `./crud_app.sh`

 This will start flask and the application, giving you an address to enter into your browser to view the website.
+The address should be: `http://127.0.0.1:5000/`; however, given the unpredicatbility of computers, it may be different for some odd reason, so check the output, specifically where it says "Running on...." to see the address.
+Open that link.
 Then proceed to the `Using the application` section in this README.md.